sighupio/getting-started/distro-on-vms/README.md

 ## Step 3 - Decide the strategy for the SSL certificates

-We use the HTTPS protocol to expose the SKD ingresses securely.
+We use the HTTPS protocol to expose the SD ingresses securely.
 HTTPS relies on certificates that need to be present, there are two approaches to achieve this:

 1) Provide a self-signed certificate
 2) Use cert-manager to generate the certificates